lungheichen/leword/README.md

-# Getting Started with Create React App
+# Le Word

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A copycat version of Wordle using React Hooks.

-## Available Scripts
+## How to run

 In the project directory, you can run: